genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-It also provides several quality control (QC) plots allowing to check the quality of raw sequencing data, estimate and fit technical noise for the Brennecke algorithm, and detect the genes with significantly high variability in expression.
+It also provides several quality control (QC) plots allowing to check the quality of raw sequencing data, estimate and fit technical noise for the Brennecke algorithm, and detect genes with significantly high variability in expression.

 .. image:: images/qc_plots_in_single_cell_visualizer.png